-7. BUSINESS CARRIED FORWARD SUPERINTENDENT AND sub-committee when developing these recommendations. • A motion was moved to accept the recommendations. • The projected needs from each school have been Tina Newell.
-Sherri Kitts All in agreement Joe Chilell 0.
-COORDINATOR'S REPORT • Special Education Update The projected fleeds from each school have been reviewed so that we provide the EA allotment to Admin as to how many EAs we need.
-The Saturday Skill Building program has started with 24 students from grades 1-8 It was formerly called the After School Skill Building program.
+7. BUSINESS CARRIED FORWARD sub-committee when developing these recommendations.
+A motion was moved to accept the recommendations.
+Tina Newell.
+Sherri Kitts All in agreement 8.
+SUPERINTENDENT AND COORDINATOR'S REPORT • Special Education Update The projected needs from each school have been reviewed so that we provide the EA allotment to Admin as to how many EAs we need.
+The Saturday Skill Building program has started with 24 students from grades 1-8.
+It was formerly called the After School Skill Building program.
 This program is running virtual for 5 Saturdays.
 The Enrichment program has been running for 14 sessions.
 We had a lot of positive feedback from students and families about the level of engagement The Transition program is running at the home schools.
 Three principals have been hired to support this program.
 Teachers and skill builders are next to be hired.
 This pairs well with PPM 140 to support students with ASD to transition back to school to reduce anxiety and set the student up for success. last two weeks of August.
 Empower is continuing as is the Lexia reading program Students entering the ILS program will be provided with a face to face transition day with the ILS 1 teacher in June.
-Counsellors continue to do their work and engage with students and families.
 Over the summer, the structure will look different.
 There will be a counsellor available all summer and will be located at the Board Office.
 In the summer, counsellors will have the opportunity to work to connect to their caseload. etc. A new central telephone line has been developed and new referrals will be allowed.
-Counsellor availability is important however, some Mental Health Apps have Jared Lambert also been looked at for purchase.
-These apps can be used at home and for a student's leisure. i North Shore Tribal Council (S. Kitts) Still working from home and office.
-Busy scheduling graduation parade SK, Grade 8 and 12 graduates and post secondary planning on June 22 and 23Community agencies are involved to support the graduates. ii AUTISM ONTARIO SSM CHAPTER PARENT INVOLVEMENT COMMITTEE (I. DiRenzo) No report at this time. iii ALGOMA FAMILY SERVICES (T. Coccimiglio) AFS is expecting that staff is working one week on and one week off from the office.
+Counsellor availability is important however, some Mental Health Apps have Joe Chilell Jared Lambert i North Shore Tribal Council also been looked at for purchase.
+These apps can be used at home and for a student's leisure.
+Still working from home and office.
+Busy (S. Kitts) scheduling graduation parade SK, Grade 8 and 12 graduates and post secondary planning on June 22 and 23Community agencies are involved to support the graduates. ll AUTISM ONTARIO SSM CHAPTER PARENT INVOLVEMENT COMMITTEE (I. DiRenzo) No report at this time. iii ALGOMA FAMILY SERVICES (T. Coccimiglio) AFS is expecting that staff is working one week on and one week off from the office.
 Children's mental health week is over and went well.
 Dr. Ulzen continues to support through OTN.
 V ALGOMA PUBLIC HEALTH (L. Ivey) Preschool S/L and ICDP program called "I'm Ready' a program used to help facilitate language through various activities.
 Summer school readiness program will occur in August with ICDP. vi THRIVE - WELL BEING COMMITTEE (T. Newell) Two new people have joined the team.
 The first worker is joining the Social Work Team and supporting the FASD team and focusing on community partners.
 The second worker is based out of Elliot Lake in a new position as family support coordinator. viii COMMUNITY LIVING ALGOMA (J. Ribout) The effort the board has put into providing tech for those students learning at home is appreciated.
-A new CLA office is opening up in Elliot Lake in June. ix MEMBER-AT-LARGE (L. Connolly Beattie) No report at this time. х MEMBER-AT-LARGE - FOCUS ON FAITH (L. Connolly Beattie) No report at this time. xi TRUSTEES REPORT (S. Turco and G. Trembinski) Nadia Zanatta and Andrea Greco were nominated by our board for the OCSTA award.
+A new CLA office is opening up in Elliot Lake in June. ix MEMBER-AT-LARGE (L. Connolly Beattie) No report at this time. x MEMBER-AT-LARGE - FOCUS ON FAITH (L. Connolly Beattie) No report at this time. xi TRUSTEES REPORT (S. Turco and G. Trembinski) Nadia Zanatta and Andrea Greco were nominated by our board for the OCSTA award.
 Nadia was the successful recipient with Andrea placing second.
 Both were former student trustees.